WhakEi/Riyadh-Transport-iOS/README.md

 ## Requirements

-- iOS 15.0 or later (*Note:* iOS 15 does not support latest visual capabilites, UI may vary from screenshots)
+- iOS 15.5 or later (*Note:* iOS 15 does not support latest visual capabilites, UI may vary from screenshots)
+- watchOS 8.5 or later (If you're installing on Apple Watch as well)
 - Xcode 14.0 or later
 - Swift 5.7 or later
 - Active internet connection for API calls and map tiles